 500 Kroner.
 The sea that gives us prosperity

 Icon: The sea rescue boat RS 14 Stavanger

 The welfare state is an important social and political principle in Norway, and has nothing to do with material wealth.
 It was established long before the discovery of oil and gas in the North Sea - which made Norway a wealthy country.
 The establishment of Redningselskapet – the Norwegian Society for Sea Rescue – in 1891 was an important step in the development of the welfare state.
 The idea of the rescue company verifies one of the most important ideals that society is built upon.
 That the country takes responsibility for people’s safety and welfare.
 Redningselskapet have made some of our most important, but dangerous workplaces considerably safer.
 It has secured people’s ability to establish social and business activity in vulnerable areas, with the reassurance that they are taken care of.
 This is something Norwegians take for granted today, but internationally is less common.
 Therefore, the rescue company serves as a symbol for the idea of the Norwegian welfare state.
 The background illustration shows a detail of ship architect Colin Archer’s drawing of RS 14 Stavanger.

-The sea which brings us forward
+1000 Kroner.
+The sea which carries us forward

 The wave is the ocean itself.
 It is both constant and changeable at the same time.
 The wave represents something eternal; something past and present.
 The future is uncertain, but for us to use the ocean to bring us forward, we must be able to look back and use the knowledge and experience the ocean has given us to make the right choices.
 The background illustration shows a simplified detail from a technical monitoring map of the Barents Sea.
 The Barents Sea is one of the key development areas of the Northern hemisphere.